fpgadeveloper/ethernet-fmc-axi-eth/README.md

 #### Differences between designs

-This repository contains a Vivado design for each of the PicoZed versions: 7Z010, 7Z020, 7Z015 and 7Z030.
+This repository contains a Vivado design for these PicoZed versions: 7Z020, 7Z015 and 7Z030.
 The main differences between the designs are described below:

-* 7Z010: We can't fit 4x AXI Ethernet IPs with DMAs into the 7Z010 device, so instead we use 3x AXI Ethernet and 1x GMII-to-RGMII connected to GEM1 (GEM0 could be connected to the PicoZed's onboard PHY if desired).
 * 7Z020: We use 4x AXI Ethernet IPs.
 The constraints file uses the 2.5V IO standards.
 * 7Z015: We use 4x AXI Ethernet IPs.
 The constraints file uses the 2.5V IO standards.
 * 7Z030: We use 4x AXI Ethernet IPs.
 The constraints file uses the 1.8V IO standards because this device has HP I/Os.